Chris-F5/ChessEngine/project-essay.md

 ## Minimax improvements

 My first implementation of the minimax algorithm could only search to a depth of 4 without taking more than a few seconds.
 To increase this, I implemented [alpha beta pruning](http://www.chilton-computing.org.uk/acl/literature/books/gamesplaying/p004.htm#index01).
 This significantly improved the performance of the program and enabled me to easily reach a depth of 5.
 Sorting the order in which nodes on the search tree were evaluated could increase the benefit of alpha beta pruning further - so I wrote a "[quick evaluate function](https://github.com/Chris-F5/ChessEngine/blob/c839f11fb86962aa9d55e15b181c1c6953ffc6d0/src/best_action_finder/evaluator.rs#L82-L86)" which would be run for all board positions searched before the full evaluation was run.
-Then, the result of the quick evaluation would be used to sort the order in which the the full evaluation was run (best moves first).
+Then, the result of the quick evaluation would be used to sort the order in which the full evaluation was run (best moves first).
 I underestimated the huge increase in performance this resulted in.
 Because my quick evaluate was so similar to my full evaluate, the number of board positions considered was almost square-rooted!

 Another improvement I wanted to make was to search what initially seemed like better moves to a greater depth.
 This was implemented by selecting the first few board states in the lists that have been sorted by the quick evaluate and increasing their depth.
 This improvement did not change the ability of the chess engine significantly and after some experimentation, I found that using it to search to a max depth of 7 (only one more than was being searched previously) was best.